 Regional Center Requirements (AB 1147) Adjustments.
-Approves a reduction of \$819,000 total funds, \$655,000 General Fund, to reduce six (6.0) positions compared to the original proposal submitted at Governor's Budget, reflecting a reevaluation of the compliance approach and updated resource needs.
+Approves a reduction of \$819,000 total funds, \$655,000 General Fund, to reduce six (6.0) positions compared to the original proposal submitted at Governor's Budget, reflecting a reevaluation of the compliance approach and updated resource needs. - Approves the May Revision proposal regarding Control Section 4.05 Government Efficiencies Reduction.
+Approves a reduction of \$3.3 million total funds/General Fund.

-- Approves the May Revision proposal regarding Control Section 4.05 Government Efficiencies Reduction.
-Approves a reduction of \$3.3 million total funds/General Fund. - Approves the May Revision proposal regarding Control Section 4.12 Vacancy Savings and Position Elimination.
-Approves a reduction of \$1.0 million total funds/General Fund. - Rejects the May Revision trailer bill language proposal regarding the Fiscal Allocation Letter Authority with a request that this proposal come back to the Legislature as part of the 2026-27 Governor's Budget to allow more time for review and consideration. - Approves the May Revision trailer bill language proposal as placeholder regarding the Repeal of Parental Fee Program.
+- Approves the May Revision proposal regarding Control Section 4.12 Vacancy Savings and Position Elimination.
+Approves a reduction of \$1.0 million total funds/General Fund. - Rejects the May Revision trailer bill language proposal regarding the Fiscal Allocation Letter Authority with a request that this proposal come back to the Legislature as part of the 2026-27 Governor's Budget to allow more time for review and consideration. - Approves the May Revision trailer bill language proposal regarding the Repeal of Parental Fee Program.
 Trailer bill language repeals the Parental Fee Program (PFP) and will allow the Department of Development Services to redirect positions to support increased reimbursement and cost recovery efforts. - Approves the January Budget Change Proposal regarding the Public Records Act - Regional Center Requirements (AB 1147), as modified in the May Revision, with funding for each regional center to comply with the recently enacted statute, and positions at the Department to provide training and support.
 The Department will coordinate with regional centers to provide information and training as well as other supports to regional centers in preparation for the statute's January 1, 2026 effective date. - Approves the January Budget Change Proposal regarding the California Electronic Visit Verification (CalEVV) resources.
 For the Department of Developmental Services, this would make two existing limited-term positions permanent based upon the workload.
 Almost half of all services currently billed are required to be compliant with the EVV requirement.
-This multi-department proposal includes a total of four positions and \$1.39 million (\$1.05 million General Fund) for California Electronic Visit Verification in 2025-26 and ongoing so that Medicaid funded care providers are federally compliant with the 21st Century Cures Act, which is required for the state to maintain federal funding for services across California. - Approves the Governor's trailer bill proposal on Rate Reform: Employment Services as placeholder, allowing for modifications in the trailer bill development process. - Approves placeholder trailer bill language to (1) specify continued stakeholder involvement and (2) promote transparency regarding implementing the recommendations and meeting the goals of the Master Plan for Developmental Services.
+This multi-department proposal includes a total of four positions and \$1.39 million (\$1.05 million General Fund) for California Electronic Visit Verification in 2025-26 and ongoing so that Medicaid funded care providers are federally compliant with the 21st Century Cures Act, which is required for the state to maintain federal funding for services across California. - Approves the Governor's trailer bill proposal on Rate Reform: Employment Services. - Approves trailer bill language regarding Tailored Day Services requiring the hourly rate for the tailored day service option for vendored programs to be set by DDS and posted on its internet website, commencing on July 1, 2025. - Approves trailer bill language to (1) specify continued stakeholder involvement and (2) promote transparency regarding implementing the recommendations and meeting the goals of the Master Plan for Developmental Services.

-Approves placeholder Supplemental Report Language for the Department of Developmental Services and the Department of Rehabilitation to provide information on transitions to employment, status of employment, and barriers to employment.
+Approves Supplemental Report Language for the Department of Developmental Services and the Department of Rehabilitation to provide information on transitions to employment, status of employment, and barriers to employment.